RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 relationship between channel abundance and survival.
 To more thoroughly examine this relationship, all measurements were pooled together with each cell being treated as an individual experiment.
-The hypo-osmotic shock applied in these experiments was varied across a range of 0.002 Hz to 2Hz.
+The hypo-osmotic shock applied in these experiments was varied across a range of 0.02 Hz to 2.wHz.
-Rather than pooling this wide range of shock rates into a single data set, we chose to separate the data into a “slow shock” ( &lt; 1.0 Hz) and “fast shock” ($\geq 1.0$ Hz) grouping.
-Other groupings of shock rate were explored and are discussed in the supplemental information (*Coarse Graining Shock Rate*).
+Rather than pooling this wide range of shock rates into a single data set, we chose to separate the data into “slow shock” ( &lt; 1.0 Hz) and “fast shock” ($\geq 1.0$ Hz) classes.
+Other groupings of shock rate were explored and are discussed in the supplemental information (*Shock Classification*).
 The cumulative distributions of channel copy number separated by survival are shown in [@Fig:survival_dists].
 In these experiments, survival was never observed for a cell containing less than approximately 100 channels per cell, indicated by the red stripe in [@Fig:survival_dists].
 This suggests